intel-analytics/ipex-llm-tutorial/ch_2_Environment_Setup/README.md

 ```

 #### 2.3.2 On Server
 On server, it is recommended to use all physical cores of a single socket for better performance.
-You can execute the command:
+So execute the command:
 ```bash
 # e.g. for a server with 48 cores per socket
 export OMP_NUM_THREADS=48
 numactl -C 0-47 -m 0 jupyter notebook
 ```

-Then you can use a web browser to access the jupyter service url and execute the notebooks provided in this tutorial.
+Congratulations!
+Now you can use a web browser to access the jupyter service url and execute the notebooks provided in this tutorial.